Considering we are all going to die one day, how surprising it is that we don’t talk about death at all.

 I know… I know… how insensitive of me to bring the subject of death when there are so many deaths around us.
 But that is the whole point.

 None of us has come with the guarantee that they will live to the ripe old age?
-No one of us was given assurance that their loved ones will be around forever?
+None of us were given assurance that our loved ones will be around forever?

 Nonetheless, a few writers have tackled the subject and shared their insights.

-Nearly a century later, John Updike, and American novelist and poet, echoed this sentiment: “Each day, we wake slightly altered, and the person we were yesterday is dead.
+Nearly a century later, John Updike, an American novelist, and poet echoed this sentiment: “Each day, we wake slightly altered, and the person we were yesterday is dead.
 So why, one could say, be afraid of death, when death comes all the time?”